#COVID-19: Some helpful tips

 - You can also download the public health poster for use in your space here.

-- Download the full public communications pack for use with your community and in your space here.
+- Download the full public communications pack for use with your community and in your space here and the government reopening roadmap here.

 - As regards Data Protection during COVID-19, please take note of this useful page created by our colleagues at The Wheel.